 US stocks trade cautiously ahead of trade talks

-U.S. equity futures were pointing to small gains when trading begins on Tuesday.
+U.S. equity futures were pointing to small losses when trading begins on Tuesday.

 Continue Reading Below